 In order to qualify for a Medicare Advantage Plan you must meet the following criteria:

-You must have Medicare Part A (Hospital) & Medicare Part B (Medical)
+- Have Medicare Part A (Hospital) & Medicare Part B (Medical)

-You must live in a zip code covered by the Medicare Advantage Plan
+- Live in a zip code covered by the Medicare Advantage Plan

-You must not have End Stage Renal Disease (ESRD)
+- Not have End Stage Renal Disease (ESRD)